dataloop-ai-apps/rag-multimodal-processors/ARCHITECTURE.md

 ### 1. Apps (`apps/`)

 File-type specific processor classes organized as a **proper Python package**.
 Each app:
-- Imports and uses shared extractors and stages
+- Imports and uses shared extractors and operations
 - Orchestrates the processing pipeline
 - Includes its own Dockerfile and Dataloop manifest
 - Can be deployed independently to Dataloop platform